anthonydb/practical-sql-2/resources.md

 [pgAgent](https://www.pgadmin.org/docs/pgadmin4/development/pgagent.html): A job manager that lets you run queries at scheduled times, among other tasks.

-[pgBackRest](https://pgbackrest.org/):An advanced database backup and restore management tool.
+[pgBackRest](https://pgbackrest.org/): An advanced database backup and restore management tool.

 [pgcli](https://github.com/dbcli/pgcli/): A replacement for psql that includes improved formatting when writing queries and viewing output.